Frequently Asked Questions

 Do I need to book the bus to and from Rhenigidale?
 YES

 The timetable asks you to ring in advance to request use of the bus to Rhenigidale.
 This is necessary especially during school terms because this bus service doubles as the school bus.
-In 2013/14 school year the bus picked up nearly a dozen children.
 So if a large number of hostellers want to use the bus in either direction a bigger bus has to be provided.

-The timetable for the W11 bus service to Rhenigidale may be downloaded here
+The timetable for the W11 bus service to Rhenigidale and the operator’s contact details can be found on the local authority’s web site: Comhairle nan Eilean Siar

 Take a torch – there are few street lights but you will see the stars.